datpengu/datpengu/README.md

 ## Hiya 👋
-I'm datpengu, a hobby developer and designer from Sweden.<br>
+I'm datpengu, a 15 year old hobby developer and designer from Sweden.<br>
 I enjoy programming in Swift, TypeScript, C++ and more!
 >Pronouns: <code>he/him</code>

 ## Projects
 - **[MultiApp](https://github.com/datpengu/MultiApp)** - MultiApp is an iOS productivity app im currently working on! *and yes i'm trying to come up with a better name xd!*
 - **[My website]()** - Pretty self explanatory, the repo for my website!
-- **[avX](https://github.com/datpengu/avX)** - My current attempt at making a hobby programming language!
+- **[aVX](https://github.com/datpengu/avX)** - My current attempt at making a hobby programming language!

 ## Old projects
 - **[BitOS](https://github.com/datpengu/BitOS)** - An old attempt at making an OS in assembly